Last Updated: Mar. 24, 2026

 Action:

-The OMs/Vicki will manage the respective AMs under their bucket if they appear in the report (5-DAYS IN INITIAL STAGES).
+The OMs/Vicki/Vlad (for LT) will manage the respective AMs under their respective buckets if they appear in the report (Velocity: Estimating up to Client Approving & Velocity: Ready for INS up to In Negotiations).

 The OMs/Vicki will advise AMs of CSP’s Velocity measurement standards and help resolve blockers via direct message or CRM note in their deal.